-In problem two, the outer section is much more pronounced of an area to hold a belt or to make better contact with an object.
+In problem two, the outer section is a much more pronounced area to hold a belt or to make better contact with an object.
 The second part still shows a hub with an angled taper as you may see in a cast part.
-There are more holes in the thinner cross section, which could exist to make the part lighter in the assembly, cost cheaper because or less material or again have the detail to gain an artistic characteristic.
-As in Revolution 1, exercise two has rounded corners where the surfaces meet.
+There are more holes in the thinner cross section, which could exist to make the part lighter in the assembly, cheaper because of less material or again have the detail to gain an artistic characteristic.
+As in Revolution 1, Revolution 2 has rounded corners where the surfaces meet.
 You will use the Fillet tool on the Modify toolbar to create a radius at each interface.